muteki-apps/Security-Training/BSidesCharm/Part 3 - Security & Logging/README.md

 * Leave the rest of the steps as is, give the job a name
 * Save and run, we'll come back to it later

-2. Enable Security Hub:
+2. Enable Security Hub
 * Navigate to Security Hub and click "Go to Security Hub"
 * Check off all the options under "security standards"
 * Save, we'll come back to it later

-3. Enable and set rules in AWS Config:
+3. Enable and set rules in AWS Config
 * Navigate to Config and enable it
 * Leave all default options
 * Under AWS managed rules, search for and enable anything for "s3-"